blackcrowX/Data_Analytics_Portfolio/Project-I/readme.md

 ## About

 This project is an analysis in Microsoft Excel to gain insights into car insurance claim fraud.
-It contains the processes of data preparation, data modelling, data validation and data visualisation.
+It contains the processes of data preparation, data modelling, data validation, data visualisation and data analysis.
 It showcases the use of advanced skills such as PowerQuery, PowerPivot, PivotTable, PivotChart and a brief use of Regression-Analysis.

 **File:** [`Insurance-Claims.xlsx`](https://github.com/blackcrowX/Data-Analysis-Portfolio/blob/main/Project-I/Insurance-Claims.xlsx)